Click on the titles below for more information.

 I’m planning on traveling outside the United States.
 What do I need to do to re-enter the United States?

-Please fill out a travel request form at the CIE at least two weeks prior to traveling.
+Please fill out a travel authorization request in the iVols portal at least two weeks prior to traveling.
 Upon departure you will be required to surrender your I-94 at customs.
 To reenter the USA, you must have a valid F or J visa stamped in your passport.
 If your visa has expired, you can only apply for a new visa outside the United States at a US Consulate.
 For more information, please read the detailed information on our web site about traveling outside the US (F-1 Travel, J-1 Student Travel, J-1 Scholar Travel) and/or consult with a CGE Advisor.

 If your current visa will still be valid and unexpired when you reenter the USA, you are not required to obtain a new visa.
 When traveling outside the US, you must take all pertinent immigration documents with you, including a valid I-20/DS-2019 and passport (EAD and employment letter, if you are on OPT).
 You will need these documents to reenter the United States.